Is Slovakia on a fast track to illiberalism? – DW – 01/15/2024

 Protests on the street

-The speed at which Fico is moving has, unsurprisingly, alarmed Slovakia's liberals.
+The speed at which Fico is moving has, unsurprisingly, alarmed liberals in Slovakia.

-As well as the delaying tactics of the opposition parties, large protests have been organized.
-Rallies across the country in December were followed on January 11 by a protest in Bratislava at which around 20,000 people chanted "Mafia, mafia."
+As opposition parties engage in delay tactics, large protests have been organized.
+Rallies across the country in December were followed on January 11 by a protest in Bratislava at which about 20,000 people chanted "Mafia, mafia."

-But few anticipate that resistance on Slovakia's streets, in parliament or in court can stay Fico's hand.
+But few anticipate that resistance on Slovakia's streets, in parliament or in court will stay Fico's hand.

-"We're just a couple of months into this government's term and there are already thousands on the streets," points out Andrej Matisak, an editor at the daily Pravda.
+"We're just a couple of months into this government's term and there are already thousands on the streets," said Andrej Matisak, an editor at the daily Pravda.
 "But protests are unlikely to change anything, even if the numbers were to grow to the levels seen in 2018.
-Fico knows that should he be unseated again, then this time he'll go to prison."
+Fico knows that, should he be unseated again, then this time he'll go to prison."

 Opposition from the presidential palace